kubeops/installer/charts/ace-user-roles/README.md

 $ helm upgrade -i ace-user-roles appscode/ace-user-roles -n kubeops --create-namespace --version=v2024.8.21
 ```

-The command deploys Gatekeeper Grafana Dashboards on the Kubernetes cluster in the default configuration.
+The command deploys ACE User Roles on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`